 I tend to be a bit forgetful at times.
 I’ll walk upstairs to get something but forget what it was when I arrive.
-I’m only 37 but I swear my short-term memory is fading!
+I’m still in my 30s but I swear my short-term memory is fading!
 The obvious solution for this affliction is to write things down, make lists, or plug it into my iPhone calendar.

 Before iCalendars, I went through the post-it note phase.
 A sea of yellow notes covered my work desk, laptop cover, car dash, kitchen counter and refrigerator.
 I even flirted briefly with the idea of using different colored notes to organize my life.